aleen42/geometries/README.md

     <strong>Figure 1.2</strong> Unit test for the Scanner module
 </p>

-### Parser (Syntactic Analysis)
+#### Parser (Syntactic Analysis)

-Parser is another module to analyze whether a given sentence is meaningful and understood by the language engine.
-To specify the origin position before generating graphs, we have to use a specific sentence to tell the engine like "ORIGIN IS (2 * -(-25), 50);", which means that the engine should start to calculate and generate corresponding graphs from the position (50, 50).
+The Parser is another module to analyze whether a given sentence is meaningful and understood by the language engine.
+To specify the original position before generating graphs, we have to use a specific sentence to tell the engine like "ORIGIN IS (2 * -(-25), 50);", which means that the engine should start to calculate and generate corresponding graphs from the position (50, 50).
 What if you are telling the engine with "IS ORIGIN (2 * 25, 50);", the engine won't understand what you mean and throws out an error.
 This is what the Parser module has done.

 How can it understand a sentence with specific grammar?
 It relies on a series of recursive calling, in which there should be some phases.
 Different phases are used to recognize different words in the sentence.
-Take "ORIGIN IS (2 * -(-25), 50);" as an example, the Parser module will firstly enter **Statement Phase**, and recognize that this sentence is a statement for specify *ORIGIN* as it is given by the first word.
+Take "ORIGIN IS (2 * -(-25), 50);" as an example, the Parser module will firstly enter **Statement Phase**, and recognize that this sentence is a statement for specifying *ORIGIN* as it is given by the first word.
 If the module is given *IS*, it cannot recognize any statement for this word at all, so it should throw out an error to tell you this is an unexpected word.

 <p align="center">
     <img alt="unexpected token" src="./docs/unexpected_token.jpg" />